ctrl-f-plus/ctrl-f-plus-chrome-extension/README.md

 ### Getting Started

-1. `npm i` to install dependancies
+1. `npm i` to install dependencies
 2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder